beanbaginc/kgb/README.rst

     $ easy_install kgb

-kgb supports Python 2.5 through 2.7 and 3.4 through 3.8.
+kgb supports Python 2.7 and 3.6 through 3.10.

 Spying for fun and profit